workgena/instant_poll/README.md

 # Instant Poll

-Pulling web app, where admin selects one question, and the audience can see/answer this specific question.
+Polling web app, where admin selects one question, and the audience can see/answer only this specific question.

 ## Screens